hinter-net/hinter-cline/instructions.md

 Whenever you want Cline to start as a clean slate, start a new task (for example, by clicking the plus sign on the Cline extension).
 Doing this between independent hinter workflows will cause Cline to perform in a more consistent manner.
-However, you may want to continue using the same task during multiple dependent hinter workflows, such as revising the same report multiple times.
+However, you may want to continue using the same task during multiple dependent workflows, such as revising the same report multiple times.